Poland, 1957 / 1959 / 1960

 • New and improved English subtitle translations.

-• 4 x 16-page booklets featuring a new essays by film critic and author Michał Oleszczyk, author and film scholar Dr César Ballester, and writer and film historian Michael Brooke
+• 4 x 16-page booklets featuring a new essays by film critic and author Michał Oleszczyk, author and film scholar Dr César Ballester, and writer and film historian Michael Brooke.

 Andrzej Munk's acclaimed final film Passenger (Pasazerka) and Jerzy Kawalerowicz's superb Mother Joan of the Angels (Matka Joanna od Aniołów) are also available on Second Run DVD.